 The CEO's fixed and variable remuneration are set annually by the board based on the recommendation of the remuneration committee.
-The CEO determines the fixed and variable remuneration of the group executive management team and the head of SR-Bank Markets based on the limits discussed by the remuneration committee and policy adopted by the board.
+The CEO determines the fixed and variable remuneration of the group executive management team based on the limits discussed by the remuneration committee and policy adopted by the board.

-.
-Fixed remuneration
+I. Fixed remuneration

-Assessment of the CEO's fixed remuneration is based on results achieved, share price development, reputational considerations, strategic initiatives and remuneration trends in comparable positions.
+Assessment of the CEO's fixed remuneration is based on results achieved, share price development, reputational considerations, strategic initiatives, and remuneration trends in comparable positions.